SEO Resources: Books, Blog Posts, Maps, Articles, and Papers

 by Soumen Chakrabarti, Byron Dom, S. Ravi Kumar, Prabhakar Raghavan, Sridhar Rajagopalan, Andrew Tomkins, Jon M. Kleinberg, and David Gibson

-IBM’s CLEVER Project explored how analyzing links between pages could be useful in indexing the Web, around the same time that Google was developing its PageRank approach.
+IBM’s CLEVER Project explored how analyzing links between pages could be useful in indexing the Web.
+Simultaneously, Google was developing its PageRank approach.
 While the team never publicly released a search engine, many of the concepts they developed were used by Teoma/Ask Jeeves.
-This paper describes the concepts of “Authorities” and “Hubs” within a collection of pages for a query on a specific topic, which are used to refer to how some pages are linked to by many other pages, and other pages link out to many other pages.
+This paper describes the concepts of “Authorities” and “Hubs” within a collection of pages for a query on a specific topic.
+It refers to how many other pages link to some pages, and other pages link to many other pages.

-Claude Hopkins published this classic book on advertising in 1923, and it’s still very relevant for today’s world of online marketing and advertising.
+Claude Hopkins published this classic book on advertising in 1923.
+It’s still very relevant for today’s world of online marketing and advertising.

 Introduction to Information Retrieval

-by Christopher D. Manning, Prabhakar Raghavan and Hinrich Schütze
+by Christopher D. Manning, Prabhakar Raghavan and Hinrich Schatze

 Search User Interfaces